Skip to Main Content

 Undergraduates - Junior

-Students will be trained in research methods for understanding the challenges to the sustainability of urban systems.
-Participants will work on independent projects under the supervision of a faculty mentor.
+Students will be trained in research methods for understanding the climate resilience and water resources challenges of rural and urban systems.
+Students will work on independent projects under the supervision of a faculty mentor.
 Project areas are interdisciplinary and encompass the fields of ecology, civil and environmental engineering, and geological sciences.
 Students will participate in a weekly research seminar series, portfolio creation, and professional development activities.
 The program will conclude with a research poster session.
-We especially invite applications from members of traditionally underrepresented groups.
+We especially invite applications from members of traditionally under-resourced communities in STEM (Examples: first-generation college students, low socioeconomic status, veteran status, and/or from non-Research Intensive institutions with limited access to research infrastructure).
+All rising juniors and seniors are welcome to apply.

 Biology